ory/sdk/clients/client/dart/doc/ProjectApi.md

 # **deleteOrganization**
 > deleteOrganization(projectId, organizationId)

+Delete Enterprise SSO Organization

-Delete a B2B SSO Organization for a project
+Irrecoverably deletes an Enterprise SSO Organization in a project by its ID.

 ### Example
 ```dart